status-im/nimbus-eth2/docs/the_nimbus_book/src/el-light-client.md

 This may take a few minutes.
 When the process finishes, the `nimbus_light_client` executable can be found in the `build` subdirectory.

-## Pairing with the EL
+## Pairing with the EL client

-To ensure that only the light client can control the EL, a file with random content (JWT secret) must be created.
+To ensure that only the light client can control the EL client, a file with random content (JWT secret) must be created.
 The format is 64 hexadecimal (0-9, a-f) characters.
 To create one, the following command may be used:

 ```sh
 openssl rand -hex 32 | tr -d "\n" > "$HOME/jwtsecret"